Transform teamwork with Confluence. See why Confluence is the content collaboration hub for all teams.

 1. Take one step at a time

-Have a goal that is so overwhelming you have no idea where to even start?
+Have a goal that is so overwhelming you have no idea where even to start?
 We’re here for you.

-- Edit documents and update charts
+• Edit documents and update charts

-- Schedule and plan open enrollment
+• Schedule and plan open enrollment

-- Update corporate website and onboarding materials
+• Update corporate website and onboarding materials

 2. Sort out your resources

 What do you need to reach each milestone and start your victory dance parties?
 What supplies, how much time, and what skills will move you through each step toward the end goal?
+Aligning your resources and skills is essential for achieving your professional goals, especially when aiming for career advancement or leadership success.

-If you want to be ready to announce the changes at your next company all hands meeting, you know you need to be ready by the first Thursday of next month.
+If you want to be ready to announce the changes at your next company all-hands meeting, you know you need to be ready by the first Thursday of next month.
 That means you need to get moving — especially since you think it’s going to take your team at last a week just to nail down what’s changed and update all of the documentation.

 3. Set a timeline

 You have your milestones and a solid grasp of what you need.
-But, your approach is still a bit fuzzy and you’re not clear on how to actually start doing the work.
+But your approach is still a bit fuzzy, and you’re not clear on how to actually start doing the work.
 It’s time to put your milestones in a workflow.

-For your company’s open enrollment, you know that you can’t update the website and onboarding materials until you edit all of the relevant, internal documents and charts.
+For your company’s open enrollment, you know that you can’t update the website and onboarding materials until you edit all of the relevant internal documents and charts.
 You can’t get that done until you figure out what’s changed from last year.

 Once you move those pieces around, you’ve built a roadmap that you can follow to the end.
 Bust out your happy dance, and then get to work!